lydiaYchen/CStat/README.md

 - Part II:  Anova analysis and design of experiments
 - Part III: Time Series Analysis

-There are three grading items :dart:
+There are two grading items :dart:
 - Three Lab interviews: pass/fail.
-Each passing lab accounts for 5 % of the final grade.
+Each passing lab accounts for 10 % of the final grade.

-- Two in-class presentations on practical use cases: 10 % of the final grade.
-Two topics: ANOVA and Time Series Analysis.
-- Final exam: 90 % of the final grade
+- Final project: 70 % of the final grade, consisting of three milestones
+  * Midterm presentation on the project proposal and progress (April 15): feedback will be given but not graded
+  * Final presentation on the project (May 27): graded
+  * Final project report (due on May 27): graded

 ##  3. <a name='Textbooks'></a>Textbooks